frintjs/frint/site/content/guides/routing.md

 $ npm start
 ```

-It will open a new browser for you with running the example app.
+It will launch the example in your browser for you, after taking care of bundling.